-In 1742, Goldbach conjectured, in a letter to Euler, that every natural number, $n \geq 5$, is a sum of three prime numbers (Euler gave the equivalent reformulation; every even number greater than 3 is a sum of two primes) [75].
+In 1742, Goldbach conjectured, in a letter to Euler, that every natural number $n \ge 5$ is a sum of three prime numbers (Euler gave the formulation; every even number greater than 3 is a sum of two primes) [82].
 This conjecture is referred to as Goldbach's strong conjecture and is one of the oldest unsolved problems in number theory.
 A related problem is Goldbach's weak conjecture.

 Conjecture 7.2 (Goldbach's Weak Conjecture).
-Every odd number, n > 7, can be expressed as a sum of three odd primes.
+Every odd number greater 7 can be expressed as a sum of three odd primes.

-Hardy and Littlewood proved in [61] that the gRH implies Goldbach's weak conjecture for sufficiently large n.
-In 1937, Vinogradov gave the following result without assuming any variant of the RH.
+Hardy and Littlewood proved that the generalized Riemann hypothesis implies Goldbach's weak conjecture for sufficiently large n [66].
+In 1937, Vinogradov gave the following result without assuming any variant of the Riemann hypothesis.

 Theorem 7.3.
-Every sufficiently large odd number, $N \ge N_0$, is the sum of three prime numbers [155].
+Every sufficiently large odd number $N \ge N_0$ is the sum of three prime numbers [163].

-The number N_0 is effectively computable.
-However, the best known N_0 is still too large to be verified, even with the aid of a computer.
+The number $N_0$ is effectively computable.
+However, the best known $N_0$ is still far too large to be verified computationally.
 In 1997 Deshouillers, Effinger, te Riele, and Zinoviev proved the following result.

 Theorem 7.4.
-Assuming the gRH, every odd number, n > 5, can be expressed as a sum of three prime numbers.
-[47]
+Assuming the generalized Riemann hypothesis, every odd number n > 5 can be expressed as a sum of three prime numbers [49].